rocjs/roc-internal-dev/README.md

 [Please see here for all of the commands](/docs/Commands.md).

 ## Future
-We should probably create a template that can be used to quickly create new packages.
+We should create a template that can be used to quickly create new packages/plugins.

+# Changelog
+## 1.1.0
+- More generic way to handle extensions, brings support for plugins.
+- New better way to generate documentation.

+## 1.0.0
+- Initial version